PrefectHQ/prefect/docs/orchestration/flow-runs/inspection.md

 ```

 :::warning Immutability
-`FlowRunView` objects are views of the backend `Flow Run` at the time of creation.
+`FlowRunView` objects are views of the backend `Flow Run` at the time of the view's creation.
 They will not retrieve the newest information each time you access their properties.
 To get the newest data for a flow run, use `flow_run = flow_run.get_latest()` which will return a new `FlowRunView` instance.
 :::